Illuminate: 2026-2027 Cohorts

 What do I get for completing the program?

-Aside from the opportunity to build and practice critical leadership skills and personalized career coaching, participants who complete the Illuminate program will receive a certificate of completion and an Illuminate dangle.
+Aside from the opportunity to build and practice critical leadership skills, participants who complete the Illuminate program will receive a certificate of completion and an Illuminate dangle.

 When will I find out if I’m selected?